Baby Blues (comic strip): Timeline

 The children in Baby Blues have aged as the strip has progressed, although at a slower rate than real-time.
 Kirkman and Scott have stated that the strip's timeline is "about a 3 to 1 ratio."
 As of 2021, Zoe, Hammie and Wren are 9, 7, and 2 respectively.

+Where they live

+Where in the United States the family lives tends to vary widely.

+Sometimes they are depicted as living in the snowy North.
+At other times they are living in the Southwest, with cacti visible in some frames.

 Books

 Scrapbooks

 The first three Scrapbooks in the list below were not labelled "scrapbook" and didn't get a number, but they can be assumed to be number 1, 2 and 3 in that series because in the time line they precede number 4 of the Scrapbooks, and all of these books follow the same concept, i.e. they are collections of Baby Blues strips from the newspapers.

 Starting with Scrapbook 30, the books come in a larger format and contain more strips.
 Scrapbooks are paperbacks.